Best Things To Do At Ground Zero In New York City

 • Where: The National September 11 Memorial & Museum is located at 180 Greenwich St, Lower Manhattan.

-Book a guided tour of the 9/11 Museum
+Book your tickets for the 9/11 Museum

 5. Stroll through 9/11 Memorial Glade, the memorial to the heroes